 The USAJobs site, www.usajobs.gov, is a central listing of federal job vacancies; individual agencies also typically post job listings on their own sites, which can be accessed through www.usa.gov.
 In addition, there are touch-screen kiosks in some federal office buildings listing current worldwide job vacancies and providing other services.

 Separately, cross-government sites for cybersecurity jobs and for intelligence community jobs are at www.cybercareers.gov and www.intelligencecareers.gov, respectively.
-Also, many individual agencies post vacancies, especially for excepted service positions.
-Some accept applications through their own sites.
+Also, many individual agencies post vacancies on their own sites, especially for excepted service positions, and some accept applications through their sites.

 Strategies for Using Career Transition Services